The Seeds of Today’s World have been Sown; The Stage Set

 Jacob never died…just as his children are alive so too is he alive

 – Talmud Taanit 5b

 As the solar year comes to a close with terrorism on the rise and an uncertain future looming ahead of us, we read the concluding chapter of the first book of the Torah.
 Endings require summations – sort of an accounting of where we stand and where we are headed.

-Fifteen years have passed since the dawn of the 21st Century.
-Just as we entered the new century, our comfort zones were rattled by the attacks of September 11, 2001, serving as a unwelcome precursor of events to come; a rude awakening to the world in which we now live.
+Almost twenty years have passed since the dawn of the 21st Century.
+Just as we entered the new century, our comfort zones were rattled by the attacks of September 11, 2001, serving as an unwelcome precursor of events to come; a rude awakening to the world in which we now live.

 During these last fifteen weeks we have traveled through Rosh Hashana, Yom Kippur and Sukkot, we have read the first eleven portions of the book of Genesis (Bereishis), and are now reading the twelfth and final chapter: Vayechi, which begins “and Jacob Lived.”